Pittsburg, CA • Serving East Contra Costa County

 What Owners Should Document (and Track) Today

 To stay ahead, owners should institute a rigorous documentation protocol.
-Key items to document and systems to build include:
+Key items to document and systems to build include: :

 1. Eviction-related forms and notices

-• Update templates (e.g. notice to pay or quit, cure, demand letters, termination notices) to reflect the new 10-day response window.
+• Update templates (for example, notice to pay or quit, cure, demand letters, termination notices) to reflect the new 10 court day response window where it applies to your unlawful detainer process, as confirmed with counsel. • Clearly state response deadlines, including any extended days for mail service, to avoid ambiguity.

 2. Proof of Service & Timing Logs